nickjhathaway/njhcpp/README.md

 bibcpp
 ======

-C++ code contributed to by member of bioinformatics and integrative biology at Umass Med
+C++ code contributed to by members of bioinformatics and integrative biology at Umass Med